-Vermilion Community College located in Ely, Minnesota, was established in 1922 as Ely Junior College and became a part of the statewide system of public community colleges in 1964.
-The College is operated as part of the Minnesota State Colleges and Universities system and offers one- and two-year degrees in several programs and emphasizes career training in natural resources and environmental areas.
+VERMILION COMMUNITY COLLEGE located in Ely, Minnesota, was established in 1922 as Ely Junior College and became a part of the Minnesota statewide system of public community colleges in 1964.
+The College offers one- and two-year degrees in several programs and emphasizes career training in natural resources and environmental areas.